Quantum verification of NP problems with single photons and linear optics

-In this work, we report the first experimental quantum verification of NP problems with single photons and linear optics, by implementing a modified version of recent proposals~\cite{Arrazola2018}.
-Photonics has been a versatile tool in quantum information tasks~\cite{OBrien2009,AspuruGuzik2012,Flamini_2018}, such as boson sampling~\cite{Broome794,Spring798,Tillmann2013,Crespi2013,Spagnolo2014,Wang2017}, quantum walk~\cite{AspuruGuzik2012,Schreiber2012,Tang2018} and variational eigenvalue solver~\cite{Peruzzo2014}.
-By utilizing multi-degrees of freedom of photons~\cite{PhysRevLett.120.260502} and well-developed linear optics~\cite{PhysRevLett.73.58,Carolan2015,Clements2016}, information can be encoded and processed in a high-dimensional Hilbert space.
-These makes photonics a suitable platform to realize the quantum algorithm involving high-dimensional encoding, low degree of entanglement and linear operations.
-Here we present a scalable design of reconfigurable optical circuits for realizing the quantum verification, in which quantum proofs are mapped to single photons distributed in optical modes.
-We experimentally demonstrate that the quantum verification machine (QVM) running on photonic platforms can efficiently verify NP problems in high accuracy, and give a complete analysis on the satisfiable instance, unsatisfiable instance and cheating prover cases.
+In this work, we report the first experimental quantum verification of SAT with single photons and linear optics, by implementing a modified version of recent proposals~\cite{Arrazola2018}.
+We present a scalable design of reconfigurable optical circuits in which quantum proofs are mapped to single photons distributed in optical modes.
+The experiment demonstrates faithful verification of NP problems in terms of a complete analysis on the satisfiable instance, unsatisfiable instance and cheating prover cases.
+Our work links the remarkable proof systems in computer science to the manipulation and detection of photons, which foreshadows further investigations of a variety of computational models in the photonic regime.